Page 3 of 3

 Admirers today can identify a genuine “Landseer” not only by its colors but also by their arrangement — a white chest is a basic feature — plus its physical conformation, which differs somewhat from any other Newfoundland.

-Today the Newfoundland's life expectancy is only about 10 years; 200 years ago may have been even shorter.
-Its primary vulnerability then, according to contemporary authorities, was a susceptability to rabies.
+Today the Newfoundland's life expectancy is only about 10 years; 200 years ago it may have been even shorter.
+Its primary vulnerability at that time, according to contemporary authorities, was a susceptability to rabies.
 "Unfortunately," wrote Doughty, "this sagacious and faithful animal is liable to disease, which is communicable to almost all animals that he may bite whilst labouring under it; the human species appears to be peculiarly liable, under such circumstances, to be inoculated with this horrible, and, alas! almost incurable malady."3

 Hugh Heney, the cordial trader from the North West Company who befriended Lewis and Clark at Fort Mandan, called to Lewis's attention the narrow-leafed purple coneflower (Echinacea angustifolia DC var. angustifolia), as an antidote for rabies: Clark, on 28 February 1805, recorded the prescription for application: "the way of useing it is to scarify the part when bitten to chu or pound an inch or more if the root is Small, and applying it to the bitten part renewing it twice a Day. the bitten person is not to chaw nor Swallow any of the Root for it might have contrary effect."
 It also worked for rattlesnake bites.
 The coneflower must have been an important discovery, in view of the fear of rabies on the East Coast, for under "Remarks" for 18 March 1805 Lewis "collected Some herbs pla[n]ts in order to send by the boat. paticularly the root said to cure the bites of the mad dog and rattlesnake."
 Perhaps Heney's gift was prompted by some discussion among the three men that centered on the sagacious but vulnerable Seaman.